marripavankumar/swapi-data-lift-service/README.md

 	c) getDataFromService()- makes call to swapi url through webclient to achecieve asynchronous, non-blocking features.

 4) UrlFactory - factory class used to retrieve type of url factory based on request provided by client.
+	ex:
-	ex: 1)return FilmsUrlService if request type is films 2)return PeopleUrlService if request type is people.
+		1) return FilmsUrlService if request type is films
+		2) return PeopleUrlService if request type is people.

 Below are the services which will be returned by url factory